 - court hearing

-If you contact us about high hedges, please ensure you have:
+If you contact us about high hedges, please make sure you have:

 - evidence of communication such as letters or a diary of conversations